rRubedog/EDM-Hardcore-Genres/README.md

 #### This project is expected to be done in a long time because I am the only dev working on it, and this was originaly made for my entertainment.

 # Update Log
- > If you don't know how to read the update numbers, please refer to the tutorial below the update log.
+ > If you don't know how to read the Update Log click [here](/Update-Log-Tutorial/README.md).
 ```
 (Future updates coming here..)